palosaari/fablab/docs/assignments/week08.md

 My USB serial port uses 5V voltages, so I started thinking if it would be safe to use due to too high a voltages.
 There was no concern with the operating voltage (Vcc) because the circuit board has a 3.3V regulator but the voltages on the TX/RX lines caused concern.
 There is no mention in the ESP32 data sheet whether those pins are 5V tolerant or not, so I had to find out if it is safe to plug TX/RX with that high voltage.
 Searching the internet I found information that all ESP32 digital I/O pins are 5V tolerant, although this is not explicitly mentioned in the data sheet.

 I connected USB serial port adapter to PCB normally, TX, RX, Vcc, GND.
 I checked the functionality of my board by trying to read the chip id with esptool.
 After a few attempts, it worked so I knew the circuit would work.
 Here I had to press the BOOT and EN buttons I had installed on the circuit board a few times.
-At the same time, it was found that the circuit enters programming mode when you hold down the BOOT button and resets the ESP32 with the EN button or by turning on the power.
+At the same time, it was found that the chip enters programming mode when you hold down the BOOT button and resets the ESP32 with the EN button or by turning on the power.

 ``` console
 $ esptool --chip esp32 chip_id